-For you to sustain and grow your health and human service agency will need a value proposition using data, and a capacity plan for growth and focus.
+To sustain and grow your health and human service agency, you will need a value proposition using data and a capacity plan for growth and focus.

 - Develop a value proposition using data to differentiate the organization better and highlight the value to the community and payers using data.